nurlanua/nurlanua.github.io/index.md

 * Interact with customers and answer customer inquiries, with a friendly and helpful attitude.

 #### Landscape Technician
-Alladins Landscape Design, Winnipeg                                    June 2017 - August 2018
+Alladins Landscape Design, Winnipeg
+<div style="text-allign: right">June 2017 - August 2018</div>
 * Responsible to inspect all equipment, vehicles and trailers for any malfunctions.
 * Knowledge of operating lawn mowers, string trimmers and various hand tools.
 * Strength and Endurance developed through working 8-10 hours per day.